 For a position that will carry you through an entire speech, plant both of your feet flat on the floor at roughly hip width, bend your knees slightly, tuck your butt under a little, and draw your shoulder blades gently toward each other.

-Now imagine that you’re a tree whose roots go deep into the ground.
+If you were doing yoga, you would now imagine that you’re a tree whose roots go deep into the ground.

-If you’re in the right position (and it helps to practice before you give a speech!), you should feel more secure, more intentional than you do when you’re just standing around.
+In the right position (and it helps to practice before you give a speech!), you should feel more secure, more intentional than you do when you’re just standing around.